Things to do

 There are no formal walking tracks or route markers within the park.
 This park is unsuitable for young children and inexperienced people who cannot climb unassisted or have no bush navigation skills.

 All walkers need to have a topographic map for remote area bush navigation.
-Purchase a copy of the Map 9149 Calliope topographic map from the Department Natural Resources and Mine business centres.
+Purchase a copy of the Map 9149 Calliope topographic map from the Department of Resources business centres.

 - People accessing the park must be well-prepared walkers with climbing experience and have a high level of fitness and bush navigation skills.